Sherry-XLL/TedRec/README.md

 ## Quick Start

 1. Unzip dataset files.
-(Note that Office, Food and Movies are too large to be included in this repository)
+(Note that Food and Movies are too large to be included in this repository)
     ```bash
     cd dataset/
     tar -xzvf ml-1m.tar.gz